ShawnMurdzek-NOAA/osse_ob_creator/README.md

 ## Testing

-Limiting testing capabilities can be found in the `tests` directory.
-There is currently only one formal test (linear_interp_test), which tests the ability to convert a prepBUFR file to a CSV, create "perfect" synthetic observations via linear interpolation, then converting the output CSV back to a prepBUFR file.
+Limited testing capabilities can be found in the `tests` directory.
+There is currently only one formal test (linear_interp_test), which tests the ability to convert a prepBUFR file to a CSV, create "perfect" synthetic observations via linear interpolation, then convert the output CSV back to a prepBUFR file.
 All data needed to run this test are included in the `tests/data` directory.
-Because the Nature Run output files and the prepBUFR file only contain a very small subset of the total Nature Run output and prepBUFR observations, respectively, this test runs relatively quickly (in a manner of minutes).
+Because the Nature Run output files and the prepBUFR file only contain a very small subset of the total Nature Run output and prepBUFR observations, respectively, this test runs relatively quickly (in a few minutes).

 Steps to run a test: